 Serums, moisturizers and spot treatments, oh my!
-If you’re anything like us and obsessed with all sorts of beauty products, it can be intimidating to figure out how to incorporate your latest skincare indulgence into your skincare routine.
-Nothing is worse than investing in an expensive moisturizer or under eye cream only to see no results.
-But it may not be the product that’s wrong — it could be how you’re applying it.
+If you’re anything like us and have a full skincare/makeup cabinet, it can be intimidating to figure out how to incorporate your latest products into your routine.
+And you're not insane for feeling that way...
+The order you're applying things does matter!

 Here's your step by step guide to layering your skincare:

 Step 1: Remove makeup

 Whether you’ve got a face full of makeup or just a bit of highlighter and mascara left on your complexion, it’s crucial to remove your makeup before you cleanse.
 We’re a huge fan of wipes, like SLMD's Step Zero: Cleansing Wipes, which effectively and gently get the job done.

 Cleansing your skin is essential.
 Just like you wouldn’t get into a set of freshly washed sheets in dirty clothes, you should not apply skincare products to dirty skin.
 Over the course of the day, dirt and oil is bound to accumulate on your face — so you especially need to wash that off at night before applying any other products before you go to sleep.
 We’re not excusing you from washing your face in the morning, though.
 As we sleep, our skin cells regenerate meaning dead skin cells may be on the surface of your skin, and especially need to be washed away in the morning.